 You may be so used to hearing certain loud sounds every day that you fail to give a second thought about how they may be affecting your hearing.
-Everyday household items, such as vacuum cleaners, hair dryers, televisions, personal music players, blenders or food processors, can emit sounds with decibel levels that can eventually harm your hearing if you are exposed to the sounds often enough.
+Everyday household items, such as vacuum cleaners, hairdryers, televisions, personal music players, blenders or food processors, emit sounds with dangerously high decibel levels.
+These will eventually harm your hearing if you are exposed to the sounds often enough.

 Sometimes you are unable to avoid being around loud noises.
 For example, you may work in a shop that has very loud machinery, or you may use power tools that continuously emit loud sounds.
 In these cases, it is very important that you wear hearing protection gear to safeguard your hearing.
 Earmuffs or earplugs can protect the tiny, sensitive hair cells in your inner ear that can be damaged by loud sounds.